National Prize for Literature (Chile)

 In Chile, the National Prize for Literature (Premio Nacional de Literatura) was created by Law No. 7,368 during the presidency of Juan Antonio Ríos on 8 November 1942.
 It consists of a lump-sum monetary prize (16 million Chilean pesos, about US$30K) and a lifetime monthly stipend (20 UTM, about US$17K/year).
 It was originally awarded every year until the amendments introduced by Law No. 17,595 of 1972, when it became biennial.
-It's regarded as one of the National Prizes in their homeland.
+It is regarded as one of the National Prizes in their homeland.

 Winners are selected on the overall quality of their works, regardless of genre.